Automated Social Media Scrubbing with Redact.dev

 No. Automation affects the linked platform only.
 Screenshots and external caches can remain.
 Use takedown requests where possible.

-Use Preview first, export data, start with Select and Delete, then switch to Deletion.
+Use Preview first, export data, start with Review & Delete, then switch to Deletion.
 Keep whitelists and review logs after each scheduled run.